openstack/puppet-ceph/USECASES.md

 I want to run it on a virtual machine, all in one.
 The **ceph::repo** class will enable the official ceph repository with the most current branch selected.
 The **ceph** class will create a configuration file with no authentication enabled.
 The **ceph::mon** resource configures and runs a monitor to which a **ceph::osd** daemon will connect to provide disk storage backed by the /srv/data folder (note that storing OSD data on an existing filesystem is only recommended for simple tests like this one).

-* install puppet and this module and its dependences (see the Modulefile and Puppetfile)
+* install puppet and this module and its dependences (see metadata.json)
 * paste the snippet above into /tmp/ceph.puppet
 * `puppet apply /tmp/ceph.puppet`
 * `ceph -s`: it will connect to the monitor and report that the cluster is ready to be used